thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/canister-maintenance/cycles.md

 The restriction on the caller is enforced by the statements `assert (msg.caller == owner)`, whose failure causes the enclosing function to trap without revealing the balance or moving any cycles.

 Any caller may `deposit` an amount of cycles, provided the savings will not exceed `capacity`, breaking the piggy bank.
 Because the deposit function only accepts a portion of the available amount, a caller whose deposit exceeds the limit will receive an implicit refund of any unaccepted cycles.
-Refunds are automatic and ensured by the ICP infrastructure.
+Refunds are automatic and ensured by the BIG infrastructure.

 Since the transfer of cycles is unidirectional from caller to callee, retrieving cycles requires the use of an explicit callback using the `benefit` function, taken by the constructor as an argument.
 Here, `benefit` is called by the `withdraw` function, but only after authenticating the caller as `owner`.
 Invoking `benefit` in `withdraw` inverts the caller/caller relationship, allowing cycles to flow upstream.